-Microfinance is not a recently developed concept.
-It evolved from the 18th and 19th centuries and became a very strong in 1970.
-Pioneer and "guru" of in modern day microfinance concept is Nobel Prize winner Professor Mohammad Yunus instrumented to establish Grameen Bank in Bangladesh.
-He attempted to end poverty levels through microfinance concept and talked about "microfinance services, specifically credit for self-employment and savings capabilities", should give more priority to poorest segment.
-Beside that women should take part in the process on priority as they are considered to be "very adept saving, highly creative at entrepreneurs, and consistent in ensuring that earnings go directly to meeting family needs."
-Prof. Yunus, in 1997 said that "Microfinance is an important tool for sustainable social and economic progress, and a key strategy in ending poverty".
+through microfinance concept and talked about "microfinance services, specifically credit for self-employment and savings capabilities", should give more priority to poorest segment.
+Beside that women should take part in the process on priority as they are considered to be "very adept at saving, highly creative entrepreneurs, consistent in ensuring that earnings go directly to meeting family needs."
+Prof.

+Yunus, in 1997 said that "Microfinance is an important tool for sustainable social and economic progress, and a strategy in ending key poverty".
 Subsequently many countries commenced opening MFIs to support microfinance segment.
-Shorebank was the first microfinance and community development bank founded 1974 in Chicago.
+Shore bank was the first microfinance and community development bank founded 1974 in Chicago.

 Need to accept the fact that there has been a significant development in financial sector which provides access to women over the years.
-Nevertheless the main concern is that whether they have the capacity and appetite to enter into microfinance services due to related gender disadvantages (Skarlatos, 2004).
+Nevertheless the main concern is that whether they have the capacity and appetite to enter into microfinance services due to gender related disadvantages (Skarlatos, 2004).
 It was evident that women's poverty levels, social discrimination against women results in smaller loan sizes in comparison to men.
-It is difficult to assess the reason but may be subjective and objective reasons for this.
+It is difficult to assess the reason but there may be subjective and objective reasons for this.
 As per Kabeer (2005) there is limited number of leadership in MFIs, which would have been the reason for the biased loan access and weal business approach towards women segment.
 She further said that although microfinance does not address the entire hurdles to women's empowerment, it can contribute to their empowerment if properly implemented (Kabeer, 2005).

-Since 1976, Microfinance industry has been developed in such a way and lots of studies have been done to examine the impact of microfinance (MF) on the poor,how it could be applied to eradicate poverty.
-There were different opinions and arguments with reference to whether access to microfinance has the potential to reduce poverty significantly (Khandker, 1998) or it has insignificant impact on poverty reduction.
+Since 1976, Microfinance industry has been developed in such a way and lots of studies have been done to examine the impact of microfinance (MF) on the poor, how it could be applied to eradicate poverty.
+There were different opinions and arguments with reference to whether access to microfinance has the potential to reduce significantly (Khandker, 1998) or it has insignificant impact on poverty reduction.
 (Morduch, 1998; Roodman & Morduch, 2009)

-Previous studies had discovered microcredit plays preeminent part in addressing women poverty which gives them to earn and improve their living standards ,moreover improve negotiation skills and business senses (Gunathilake & de Silva, 2010; Chang, 2010).
+Previous studies had discovered that microcredit plays preeminent part in addressing women poverty which gives them to earn and improve their living standards, moreover improve negotiation skills and business senses (Gunathilake & de Silva, 2010; Chang, 2010).
 One of the main objectives of the microfinance concept is to develop a person as a strong entrepreneur and uplift their living standards.
-It is noted that most of the MFIs and lending institutes focus on women mainly due to the reasons that they experience women carry fairly creditrisk, less probability of defaults and tend to focus more towards entire family benefit.
-Authors S.Sarumathi and K. Mohan, (2011) stated that microfinance support to gain psychological and social empowerment than economic empowerment which mainly covers the areas of confident building, courage and skill development.
-However, it was discovered (World Bank 2015) that in the societies discrimination has been passively happening and evident that at macro level most of unemployment wouldrepresent majority from poor women segment which is around 70%.
-Giving women access to microcredit loans therefore generates a multiplier effect that increases the impact of a microfinance institution's activities, benefiting multiple generations.
+It is noted that most of the MFIs and lending institutes focus on women mainly due to the reasons that they experience women carry fairly less creditrisk, less probability of defaults and tend to focus more towards entire family benefit.
+Authors S.Sarumathi and K. Mohan, (2011) stated that microfinance support gain psychological and social empowerment than economic empowerment which mainly covers the areas of confident building, courage and skill development.
+However, it was discovered (World Bank 2015) that in the societies discrimination has been passively happening and evident that at macro level most of unemployment would represent majority from poor women segment which is around 70%.
+Giving women access to microcredit loans therefore generates a multiplier effect that increases the impact of a activities. microfinance institution's benefiting multiple generations.

-There have been a number of dimensions and frameworks for women's empowerment developed by authors and researches in different fields.
-As per Malhotra, (2002) "Women's empowerment needs to occur along multiple dimensions including: economic, socio-cultural, familial,interpersonal, legal, political, and psychological."
+There have been a number of and frameworks dimensions for women's empowerment developed by authors and researches in different fields.
+As per Malhotra, (2002)"Women's empowerment needs to occur along multiple dimensions including:

+economic, socio-cultural, familial, interpersonal, legal, political, and psychological."